pololu/fastgpio-arduino/README.md

 ## Classes

-This classes provided by this library are listed below:
+The classes provided by this library are listed below:

 * FastGPIO::Pin
 * FastGPIO::PinLoan